The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 As such, some brands may feel pigeonholed into a tighter group of platforms on which they can engage with clients and customers.

-Furthermore, diversity in ad spend and customer messaging are nearly as important as diversity in the platform for distribution.
+Furthermore, diversity in ad spend and customer messaging is nearly as important as diversity in the platform for distribution.

 Consequently, complete diversification in digital marketing can differ widely from company to company.